 1 night.
 Two hours north, lunch at Bruderholz, which gives Restaurant de l'Hôtel de Ville a run for its money.
 Then, after visiting, say, the Münster and the history museum, relax in the downstairs bistro at the Teufelhof: the light specialties are prepared by Michael Baader, who is chef for the top-notch restaurant upstairs as well.

 2 nights.
 Step back in time for a meal at Zunfthaus zur Zimmerleuten, a medieval guildhall dating back to 1708.
 Then, after a thorough walking tour of Zürich's Old Town, you can settle in for an atmospheric, old-world evening at the Picasso- and Matisse-lined Kronenhalle.

 1 night.
 For a total contrast and perhaps the most authentically Swiss meal of your tour, head for Galliker and a lunch of real farm food.
 Having absorbed the Lion Monument, crossed the Kapellbrücke, and toured the history museum, you can think about the evening meal: a light, sophisticated river-fish entrée at Rotes Gatter, in the Hotel Des Balances, affords waterfront views.

 1 night.
 From Luzern allow for a full day's scenic mountain drive south over the Brünigpass, then on over the Grimselpass and down the Rhône Valley to Brig and the spectacular little resort of Saas-Fee.
-Once there, retreat to the isolated Waldhotel Fletschhorn for a sophisticated dinner by star chef Markus Neff and a bare minimum of one night to take in the mountain air.
+Once there, retreat to the isolated Waldhotel Fletschhorn for a sophisticated dinner and a bare minimum of one night to take in the mountain air.